marcobiedermann/advent-of-code/2015/day/2/readme.md

 - A present with dimensions `2x3x4` requires `2*6 + 2*12 + 2*8 = 52` square feet of wrapping paper plus `6` square feet of slack, for a total of `58` square feet.
 - A present with dimensions `1x1x10` requires `2*1 + 2*10 + 2*10 = 42` square feet of wrapping paper plus `1` square foot of slack, for a total of `43` square feet.

-All numbers in the elves' list are in <span title="Yes, I realize most of these presents are luxury yachts.">feet</span>.
+All numbers in the elves' list are in feet.
 How many total _square feet of wrapping paper_ should they order?

 Your puzzle answer was `1598415`.

-## --- Part Two ---
+## \--- Part Two ---

 The elves are also running low on ribbon.
 Ribbon is all the same width, so they only have to worry about the length they need to order, which they would again like to be exact.